devanshdalal/Book-Crossing/README.md

 --------------
 Documentation.pdf contains the database configured at backend for the site. <br>
 The main.html is the home page for the application. <br>
-Detailed information about tables, their schema, constraints and triggers has been [specified](https://github.com/devanshdalal/Book-Crossing/blob/master/Documentation.pdf).
+Detailed information about tables, their schema, constraints and triggers has been [specified](https://github.com/devanshdalal/Book-Crossing/blob/master/Documentation.pdf). <br>
 The Sources for where data was obtained/scraped/generated have been mentioned in file how data is generated.txt.

 ## Requirements
 --------------
-A working postgreSQL database and a browser to start the application
+A working postgreSQL database and a browser to start the application  <br>
 All the instructions and data to initialize the database are present in scripts in
 ```
 DB/